-Students who have taken graduate coursework at other universities that may satisfy a program requirement at ASU may petition the faculty to waive the ASU requirement in favor of the previous coursework.
-A separate petition must be filed for each course.
-A petition consists of a cover sheet, the Petition for Course Substitution, the syllabus of the previously taken course, and any other materials (e.g., reading list, exams, and so forth) that reflect the nature of the course.
+Students who have taken relevant graduate coursework at other universities, which may satisfy a program requirement, may petition the faculty to waive the ASU requirement in favor of the previous coursework.

+For each course, the student should complete a Petition for Couse Substitution form and attached a copy of the course syllabus along with any other materials (e.g., reading list, exams, and so forth) that reflect the nature of the course.
 The student presents the petition to the advisor, who makes an initial determination of potential course equivalence.
 If the advisor approves, the petition is forwarded to the instructors of the relevant courses.
 If the petition is approved, the faculty head signs the form, gives a copy to the student, and places a copy in the student's file.

 The student is required to submit these courses on their iPOS.
 No more than 30 hours of previous coursework may be included on the iPOS.